Spot Metal Trading

 As a commodity, gold has a reputation for keeping its value despite turbulence in other markets.
 Points of view differ on the intrinsic value of gold.
-As an element, it has properties that make it particularly well suited to certain industrial applications and esthetically its pleasing appearance makes it a metal of choice for jewelry.
+As an element, it has properties that make it particularly well suited to certain industrial applications and aesthetically its pleasing appearance makes it a metal of choice for jewellery.
 However, its value in gold trading is also driven by its scarcity compared to other commodities.
 165,000 tonnes (the equivalent of 5.3 billion troy ounces) of gold had been mined in the world by 2009.
 Total yearly world supply is currently under 4,000 tonnes.
-Around half the world consumption of new gold is for jewelry.
+Around half the world consumption of new gold is for jewellery.
 Investments account for another 40% and industry for the remaining 10%.
 This distribution means that the value of gold on the market is determined in a different way to that of major currencies such as the dollar or the Euro.

 The price of gold

 The universal benchmark price of gold, known as the London Gold Fixing, is determined to a large degree by the International Monetary Fund and central banks.
 Gold prices have recently been around $1,600 per ounce, a long way from the $35 per ounce fixed at the Bretton Woods conference of over 50 years ago when the gold standard was applied.
 When the gold standard was abandoned by the United States in 1971, gold trading prices increased dramatically to over $800 per ounce in the 1980’s.
 Between that peak and today’s level, gold prices have varied considerably, dropping as low as $260 per ounce in 1999.

 How gold trading is done?